M10O/SN-Chrome-Extension/README.md

 ## Project Description: SN Quick Launch

+**Headline:** No need to type table name everytime.
+This extension increases productivity by 95%

 **SN Quick Launch** is a Chrome browser extension designed to streamline navigation within ServiceNow instances.
 It provides developers and administrators with quick access to commonly used ServiceNow modules and tools through a convenient popup interface.

 ### **Purpose & Functionality**
 The extension serves as a productivity tool that eliminates the need to manually navigate through ServiceNow's menu structure or remember specific URLs.
 Users can instantly jump to essential ServiceNow modules from any ServiceNow tab.